 Information Sessions are typically held on the first Thursday of every month — but during peak application times we will offer multiple sessions.
 Please check our Facebook Events to confirm Info Session dates.

-Our Information Sessions, lead by professional academic advisers, are designed to introduce visitors to all of the academic and enrichment programs sponsored by the School of Art and to answer the questions and concerns of prospective undergraduate students.
+Our Information Sessions, lead by professional academic advisers, are designed to introduce prospective undergraduates to all of the academic and enrichment programs in the School of Art.

 Every Thursday afternoon the Undergraduate Gateway Center is open to prospective transfer students for drop-in advising and a group session on transfer admission conducted by a counselor from the Office of Admissions.
 Transfer students should attend these UW Transfer Thursdays for more information on course planning, timelines etc.

 Please note: Photomedia and Design have special admissions processes that require preparatory action to be eligible as a transfer student.
-Be sure to consult the program information for these and all School of Art majors to ensure your eligiblity.
-School of Art Information Session where art advisers will be available to answer specific questions and to help you prepare for application to these competitive programs..
+Be sure to consult the Photomedia program or Design program information to ensure your eligibility.
+Attend a School of Art Information Session where art advisers will be available to answer specific questions and help you prepare for application to these competitive programs..

-Prospective freshmen apply to the UW as “pre-art” majors (selecting any of the art majors on your application with give you this distinction).
+Prospective freshmen apply to the UW as “pre-art” majors (selecting any of the art majors on your application will give you this distinction).
 No portfolio is required.
-Students interested in majoring in the School of Art will complete prerequisite coursework at the UW prior to declaring their major (usually within the first two years of study).
+Students interested in majoring in the School of Art will complete prerequisite coursework at the UW prior to declaring their major – usually within the first two years of study.

 Prospective freshmen are encouraged to attend School of Art Information Sessions as well as general UW information sessions.
 The University of Washington offers campus tours, drop-in classes, and information sessions for freshmen.